iboB/xmem/README.md

 This is not yet production ready, though it is likely usable.
 Here are the most important things to do before I can call it production ready:

-* Create tracking demos, and perhaps improve the interface to support them better
+* Create more tracking demos, and perhaps improve the interface to support them better
 * Write `allocator`-based tests for `shared_ptr`, and fix bugs if any
-* Create benchmakrs and look for peformance issues

 ## License